-- Use Web technology to access American history and the Asian American experience
+- Use Web technology to access American history and Asian American experiences

-- Relive the Asian American experience through firsthand accounts and biographies
+- Relive Asian American experiences through firsthand accounts and biographies

 - Evaluate journals as historical artifacts, especially the concept of firsthand account vs. history text

-- Study Asian culture by completing an arts and craft activity that connects students, hands-on to the culture of a different country
+- Study Asian culture by completing an activity that connects students, hands-on to the culture of a different country

 - Investigate immigration date, numbers, and patterns of Asians coming to the United States